winitzki/scall/tutorial/programming_dhall.md

 ## Typeclasses

-Typeclasses can be implemented in Dhall via evidence values (also known as "typeclass instance values").
+Typeclasses can be implemented in Dhall via evidence values (also called "typeclass instance values").
 Those values are used as explicit function arguments to implement functions that require a typeclass constraint.

 This is somewhat similar to how Scala implements typeclasses.
-With that technique, one can define different typeclass instances for the same type, if necessary.
+With that technique, one can define different typeclass evidence values for the same type, when that is necessary.

 In addition, Dhall's `assert` feature may be sometimes used to verify the typeclass laws.